 Below is the responsibility report on the cost of production.

-ABC Pharma Inc is engaged in manufacturing of medicine company has decided to produce 10000 medicine in the year 2018 for which company has defined the budget of $ 90000 at the beginning of the year but at the end of the year, it has noticed the actual cost incurred for the production is $95000.
-There is an excess expenditure of $5000 over-budgeted expenditure which responsibility manager has to explain why this has increased.
+ABC Pharma Inc is engaged in the manufacturing of medicine company has decided to produce 10000 medicine in the year 2018 for which the company has defined the budget of $ 90000 at the beginning of the year.
+Still, at the end of the year, it has noticed the actual cost incurred for the production is $95000.
+There is an excess expenditure of $5000 over-budgeted expenditure, which the responsibility manager has to explain why this has increased.

 It may be possible that Govt. has increased the rate of electricity charges and water charges because of which overhead has increased.

-Manger has used superior quality of material, therefore, the cost of material has increased but at the same time, it takes less no. of manpower hour due to which labor cost has decreased.
+Manger has used the superior quality of the material.
+Therefore, the cost of material has increased, but at the same time, it takes less no. of manpower hour due to which labor cost has decreased.

 Example #2 – Revenue Center

-Below is the responsibility report of revenue center of Samsung Inc.
+Below is the responsibility report of the revenue center of Samsung Inc.

-Samsung Inc has targeted revenue of $ 95000 from their electronic segment for the year ended 2018 but at the end of the year they have achieved revenue of $ 93000, there is a decrease of $2000 in their revenue.
+Samsung Inc had targeted revenue of $ 95000 from their electronic segment for the year ended 2018.
+But at the end of the year, they achieved revenue of $ 93000.
+There is a decrease of $2000 in their revenue.

-In the below report it has been seen that company has achieved their target in Television and washing machine division whereas they have outperformed in Microwave and Mobile division but their Refrigerator and Air conditioner division has not achieved the targeted revenue due to which their electronic division target fall short by $2000 for which Manager of a Revenue center will be responsible and he has to explain about the underperformance of these two divisions.
+In the below report it has been seen that company has achieved its target in Television and washing machine division.
+In contrast, they have outperformed in Microwave and Mobile division.
+But their Refrigerator and Air conditioner division have not achieved the targeted revenue due to which their electronic division target falls short by $2000 for which Manager of a Revenue center will be responsible, and he has to explain about the underperformance of these two divisions.